ammarhz/vue-learning/README.md

-# Modified store and sign up form component
+# Modified store

-## Added mutation for login request with for loop
+## Added a Promise method in Reg request action

-## Added conversion method to convert first letter of the name to uppercase

-## Name also will show after successful sign up in the heading
+## Added empty then and catch methods